omotuno/Big-Data-Sentiment-Analysis-on-Twitter/README.md

-# Elon Musk Tweets Sentiment Analysis Big Project
+# Black Friday Tweets Sentiment Analysis Big Project

 Sentiment analysis, also known as opinion mining, is a natural language processing approach that identifies the emotional tone behind a body of text.

 ## Project Overview

-This project focuses on sentiment analysis of tweets related to Elon Musk.
+This project focuses on sentiment analysis of tweets related to Black Friday shopping events.
 The dataset is obtained from the Twitter API, stored in CSV format, and loaded into an Amazon S3 bucket via Amazon Kinesis Data Firehose.
 A machine learning pipeline is established to train a Logistic Regression model for supervised sentiment analysis.
 The model's accuracy is then calculated, and the prediction data is written to a personal S3 bucket for further analysis.

 ## Dataset

-The dataset used is obtained from the Twitter API, containing tweets related to Elon Musk.
+The dataset used is obtained from the Twitter API, containing tweets related to Black Friday shopping events.
 It is stored in CSV format, facilitating easy ingestion and storage through Amazon Kinesis Data Firehose.

 ## Machine Learning Pipeline